Betting Against the Spread Explained

 As we explained with moneyline betting, a negative number (-) indicates the favorite and a positive number (+) indicates the underdog.
 To “cover the spread,” favorites must win by more points than the spread, while underdogs must not lose by more points than indicated.

 ATS (Against the Spread) Betting: Case Study

 As you can see, in the above example, the New England Patriots are the favorite in this game by 7.5 points, since they have the negative number.
 You will often see half-points attached to the spread to avoid “pushes,” or ties for the newbies.
 As we covered in our how to read odds guide, games with half-point spreads are said to contain a “hook.”

 In this circumstance, favored New England is said to be “laying” 7.5 points.
 This means you subtract 7.5 points from their total score when the game concludes.
 If they still have more points than the Chiefs, then they “covered.”
-Therefore, the Patriots will have to win the game by at least eight points for you to win your bet.
+Therefore, the Patriots will have to win the game by at least 8 points for you to win your bet.

 While New England is “laying” 7.5 points, Kansas City is “getting” 7.5 points.
 This means you add 7.5 points to their total score when the game concludes.
 If, after doing so, they have more points than the Patriots, then they “covered.”
 So, in order to win your bet, the Chiefs just cannot lose the game by 8 points or more.
 For example, if the Chiefs only lose by 3 points, you would win if you bet on Kansas City.

 Here are a couple of mock outcomes for our matchup, each with a varying margin of victory.
 The team who covered the spread in bold.